Webinar Popup Cancel button

 • Assortments of similar products

-Conventional and alternate labeling
+Conventional and alternate cosmetic ingredient labeling

 Leaflets or padded sheets are off-package label holders that must be used only when the labeling surface area is insufficient and can’t include product information according to the regulations stated above.